 Then you move rooms and visit the shepherd’s hill where the angel tells them of the birth of Jesus Christ.
 You also see the wise men arrive with their gifts for the baby.
 There are musical numbers and a narrator as you watch the actors reenact this story.
 It was very touching to watch Mary and Joseph try to keep the baby calm.

 We loved this portrayal.
-It only took about 35 minutes from the time they started until the time we walked out.
-They start sessions every 30 minutes between 6:00 pm and 8:30 pm.
+And we really love that it is all indoors, so you can enjoy it no matter the weather.
+Night in Bethlehem takes about 45 minutes from the time they started until the time we walked out.
+They start sessions every 30 minutes between 5:30 pm and 8:00 pm.
 For current information, visit their website.
 They ask that you reserve a time beforehand, but admission is free.

 Stone Gate Weddings in located in Pleasant Grove, about 1/2 mile east of the Mt.
 Timpanogos LDS temple at 886 West 2600 North.
 From 1-15, take American Fork Main Street/Pioneer Crossing east toward the mountains.
 Turn north (left) onto 1100 East (North County Blvd).
 Drive past American Fork Hospital up the hill to 700 North in American Fork.
 The temple will be in front of you on your left.
 Turn right on 700 North which changes to 2600 North when you cross into Pleasant Grove.
 Stone Gate is located on the left (north) side of the road.